viktorbesin/newground/README.md

 ```
 e.g. clingo can then be used to compute the answer-sets
 ```
-$ python start_newground.py [instance] | clingo -n 0 --project
+$ python start_hybrid_grounding.py [instance] | clingo -n 0 --project
 ```

 ## Installation
 OPTIONAL: Note, that you do not need to install the package in order to use it!
 Installation is currently just possible in linux (and possibly MacOS) and just has the benefit to use it in the Linux command line from every location.

-One can install newground in Linux in the environment, such that one can execute it through the command line
+One can install hybrid_grounding in Linux in the environment, such that one can execute it through the command line

 ```
 $ python setup.py install